FAForever/fa/changelog/snippets/balance.6423.md

-- (#6423) The Pulsar receives various tweaks in anticipation of its future introduction into the game.
+- (#6423) The Pulsar receives various tweaks to its stats in anticipation of its future introduction into the game.
+Additionally, the Pulsar's files have been updated to remove the last remnants of its former name.
+Initially, the unit was called Othismash.

   - Pulsar: T3 Mobile EMP Missile Launcher (SRL0310):
     - Categories added:
       - `PRODUCTDL`
       - `SNIPEMODE`
-    - Othismash EMP Missile Barrage:
+    - Pulsar EMP Missile Barrage:
       - DamageRadius: 0 --> 1 (same as its EMP weapon)
       - TurretPitchRange: 15 --> 40 (required against nearby units and units on top of mountains)
       - TurretPitchSpeed: 20 --> 50 (improves the responsiveness of the turret)